brittyazel/DevTool/README.md

 ViragDevTool is in beta (probably even early alpha) so there is lots of stuff to add and tune.

 1. Create dynamic text and color size chooser (probably not everyone likes SystemFont_Small)
-2. Create edittext field so we can call functions with args
+2. Create edit text ui so we can call functions with args
 3. Add filters by object name and type
 4. Add Events tracking
 5. Add object deep copy option